With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 - Tool Use: It seems likely that a big-brained primate would utilize tools.
 Do they construct and use specific tools?
 If they do, we haven’t found them.
 At the least, we’d have to assume that, like chimpanzees, they may use objects like rocks or other undersea items as tools.

 - Elusive and Rare: The ocean is a dangerous place, and no doubt mermaids would be on the menu for many creatures, just as humans were on the African savannah.
 They would have learned to hide and stay clear of danger quite well, one would think.
 This brings up an unlikely comparison to another well-known elusive hominid: Bigfoot.
 If Bigfoot is able to remain hidden in the woods of North America, what are the chances we would ever find a mermaid in the vastness of the ocean?

 - Predatory Behavior: It was food that drove our ancestors close to the ocean, and if AAT is correct it was food that sent them into it.
-While it’s likely that mermaids may enjoy some ocean veggies, the protein and essential fats from shellfish and other sea life is what AAT points to as the driving force behind brain expansion.
-They may or may not be taking down large prey, but certainly we can assume mermaids are catching and eating lobsters, shrimp, clams, mussels and other easy-to-grab critters.
+While it’s likely that mermaids may enjoy some ocean veggies, the protein and essential fats from shellfish and other sea life are what AAT points to as the driving force behind brain expansion.
+They may or may not be taking down large prey, but certainly, we can assume mermaids are catching and eating lobsters, shrimp, clams, mussels, and other easy-to-grab critters.

 - Dangerous to Humans: While they wouldn’t likely prey on humans, in the same way you wouldn’t corner an adult chimp or gorilla it is probably wise to avoid a confrontation with a mermaid.
 Especially in their own environment, one would think they would be more than equipped to quickly dispatch a creature as feeble as a human.